 An experienced boot fitter, in my view, should be able to look critically at stance alignment, dorsiflexion, and even ramp angles to determine the best combination to suit your anatomy.

 For many years boot fitters thought that heel retention was the most important factor in ski boot control.
-But these days the greatest gain can be by cuff fit, an alignment of boot sole to cuff, called canting.
-Cuff canting is the single most important feature on a ski boot.
-If the cuff doesnt match the lower leg shape, the ski will not sit flat on the snow.
-About 80% of the skier population will find it impossible to create a balanced stance in a boot without cuff cant adjustment.
+But these days the greatest gain can be by cuff fit, an alignment of boot sole to cuff, called cuff alignment.
+Cuff alignment is the single most important feature on a ski boot.
+If the cuff doesn’t match the lower leg shape, the ski will not sit flat on the snow.
+About 80% of the skier population will find it impossible to create a balanced stance in a boot without cuff alignment adjustment.

-At our shop we use a canting evaluator, it is a boot fitters most valuable tool, but very few shops have one.
+At our shop we use a cuff alignment evaluator, it is a boot fitters most valuable tool, but very few shops have one.

-Most ski boots are designed to accommodate knock kneed skiers and pronated feet; as a result very few suit the bow legged skier.
-Bow legged skiers should seek boots with a dual cant system - that is a boot with canting adjustment on both the inside as well as the outside of the cuff pivot point, such as higher performance boots by Atomic, Tecnica and Nordica.
+Most ski boots are designed to accommodate knock-kneed skiers and pronated feet; as a result very few suit the bow-legged skier.
+Bow-legged skiers should seek boots with a dual cuff alignment system – that is a boot with cuff alignment adjustment on both the inside as well as the outside of the cuff pivot point, such as higher performance boots by Atomic, Head, Tecnica and Nordica.